-Your Micro-USB-Hub is able to manage a double power supply.
-You can simply connect the Micro-USB-Hub as is to your computer, and your computer is then responsible to provide the power necessary to supply the whole.
+Your Micro-USB-Hub-V2 is able to manage a double power supply.
+You can simply connect the Micro-USB-Hub-V2 as is to your computer, and your computer is then responsible to provide the power necessary to supply the whole.
 In this case, be aware that a USB port does not supply more than 500mA, theoretically.
-To follow the rules, you can provide a 5V power supply on the contacts designed for this on the Micro-USB-Hub.
+To follow the rules, you can provide a 5V power supply on the contacts designed for this on the Micro-USB-Hub-V2.
 Peripherals connected to the hub are then supplied by this external power supply.
 Warning: Make sure to get the correct polarity when you connect your power supply, otherwise you risk to destroy your hub and the USB peripherals connected to it.

 Commutating from the USB bus power supply and the external power supply is performed automatically, depending on the presence of voltage on the external power supply.
 In the opposite to traditional USB hubs, commutating power supply is not based on a mechanical contact in the power socket.
 Thus, commutating power supplies does not depend only on the presence of a connector.
+The led sitting right next to the external power port will shine if then the hub is running on external power.